Welcome to cargo-mutants

 Released 2022-03-23

-Switch from Indicatif to Nutmeg to draw progress bars and output.
+• Switch from Indicatif to Nutmeg to draw progress bars and output.
 This fixes a bug where terminal output line-wraps badly, and adds a projection for the total estimated time to completion.

-Change: Mutants are now tested in random order by default, so that repeated runs are more likely to surface interesting new findings early, rather than repeating previous results.
-The previous behavior of testing mutants in the deterministic order they're encountered in the tree can be restored with
+• Change: Mutants are now tested in random order by default, so that repeated runs are more likely to surface interesting new findings early, rather than repeating previous results.
+The previous behavior of testing mutants in the deterministic order they're encountered in the tree can be restored with --no-shuffle.

 0.2.2